pallets/click/docs/documentation.rst

 .. currentmodule:: click

 Click makes it very easy to document your command line tools.
 For most things Click automatically generates help pages for you.
-By design the layout is not customizable but the text is.
+By design the text is customizable, but the layout is not.

 Help Texts
 ----------

 Commands and options accept help arguments.
-In the case of commands, the docstring of the function is automatically used if provided.
+For commands, the docstring of the function is automatically used if provided.

 Simple example: